cs3157/recitations/I-Debugging-GDB/gdb.md

 ## printf ##

 First, `printf`, which you probably use all the time.
-One word of caution: you MUST include `\n` at the end of your printf debugging lines otherwise the output may be buffered by the operating system.

 Imagine this program fragment, which is currently crashing.